sspencerwire/documentation/docs/guides/automation/templates-automation-packer-vsphere.md

 ### Template creation with Packer

-!!! note "Note"
+!!!
+NOTE "Note"

     In the following examples, the assumption is that you are on a Linux system.

-As we will connect to a VMware vCenter Server to send our commands via Packer, we need to store our credentials outside the configuration files which we will create next.
+As you will connect to a VMware vCenter server to send your commands with Packer, you need to store your credentials outside the configuration files.
+You will create these next.

-Let us create a hidden file with our credentials in our home directory.
-This is a json file:
+Create a hidden file with your credentials in your home directory.
+This is a `json` file:

 ```bash
 $ vim .vsphere-secrets.json {